 Once you set up your schedule, there is generally no reason to change it and there is no more worry.

-I see more accounting mistakes in this area than in almost any other if the payroll is not handled within the accounting software.
-In other words, if you hire an outside company to handle your payroll and you do your own accounting, then it is most likely not being integrated into your books correctly.
+I see more accounting mistakes in this area than in almost any other.
+Especially if the payroll is not handled within the accounting software.
+In other words, if you hire an outside company to handle your payroll and you do your own accounting, then it is probably not being integrated into your books correctly.

 Sorry, I know you didn’t want to hear that.

-When you hire employees, you become an agent of the government and must withhold payroll taxes from your employees’ wages and pay them to the government.
+When you hire employees, you become an agent of the government.
+You must withhold payroll taxes from your employees’ wages and pay them to the government.
 This confuses most business owners and rightfully so.

 Essentially what happens is that both the employee and the employer are responsible for paying taxes on wages.
 Some are split and some are assigned to one or the other party.
-Either way, the amount due needs to be set aside and paid to the government (some are federal, some are state) when due.
+Either way, the amount due should be set aside and paid to the government (some are federal, some are state).

-When you cut a paycheck, using a payroll program, these amounts are withheld, and the employees receive their net pay (gross wages minus taxes withheld).
+When you cut a paycheck using a payroll program, these amounts are withheld.
+The employees receive their net pay (gross wages minus taxes withheld).
 The withheld portion, along with the employers’ portion, is then paid to the government by the employer.

-As long as the person setting up the payroll, or entering it into the books if it’s done in a different system, knows what needs to be done, and set’s it up right, then it is hassle free.
-The key for the business owner is setting aside the money due for taxes and paying it on a timely basis.
+When the person setting up the payroll sets it up right, it is hassle free.
+The key for the business owner is setting aside the money due for taxes and paying it on time.
 Calculating ahead roughly what will be due and working it into your budget will help tremendously.

 Vacation, sick, holiday and other time off

-Without going too deep here, let me just say, once you know the minimum standard set by law then you can easily stay in compliance.
+Without going too deep here, let me just say that once you know the minimum standard set by law then you can easily stay in compliance.
 A few years ago, California mandated a minimum of 24 hours per year of sick time for all employees.
-However, you have options on how you set it up and it can be based on hours worked so that if an employee doesn’t meet the requirements for hours, you do not have to pay out any more than what is owed.
+However, you have options on how you set it up.
+It can be based on hours worked so that if an employee doesn’t meet the requirements for hours, you do not have to pay out any more than what is owed.

 Other time off is set by the company policy.
-Here it is important to have a professionally prepared employee handbook that lays out the details of what the company offers to whom, when.
-There are a lot of different ways to handle what you offer and what fits for one business may not fit for another.
+Here it is important to have a professionally prepared employee handbook.
+It should lay out the details of what the company offers to whom and when.
+There are a lot of different ways to handle what you offer.
+What fits for one business may not fit for another.
 Bear in mind the financial obligation these benefits create for the company and be sure they are affordable.
 Most small businesses offer the minimum required and as that is typical, most employees don’t expect a lot more.